Skin Care After Delivery

 In the process of bringing a new life into the world, a woman goes through a lot of emotional and physical changes.
-Your hair and skin health, in particular, go through immense changes during and post pregnancy.
+Your hair and skin health, in particular, go through immense changes during and post-pregnancy.
 Getting back to normal only seems like a far-fetched dream, at times.
-But the good news is that none of these changes are permanent.
+But the good news is that none of these changes is permanent.
 With little care towards oneself, women can go back to looking and feeling like her pre-pregnancy self in due course of time.
 This article aims at listing out the physical changes women see in their skin post-pregnancy and how to overcome them with basic care towards oneself.

 Video: Effective Skincare Tips After Delivery